Close Icon

 The Bowder Stone

-The Bowder Stone walk is a short, pleasant woodland walk beginning at the National Trust car park.
+The Bowder Stone walk is a short, pleasant low level woodland walk beginning at the National Trust car park.
 The trail leads to the iconic Bowder Stone, a large rock deposited by glacial action.
 A ladder leads to the top of the stone, where the landscape can be viewed from a different perspective.

 Starting point: Bowder Stone National Trust Car Park